 In 1950, Dr. Brazelton began a private pediatrics practice in Cambridge, Massachusetts.
 He became interested in understanding children beyond pathology and disease and began conducting research with parents and babies with the goal of achieving a better understanding of infants’ behavioral and developmental progression.
 In 1972, Dr. Brazelton established the Child Development Unit, a pediatric training and research center at Children’s Hospital Boston.
 The Child Development Unit offered doctors the opportunity to conduct research on child development and train for clinical work with parents and children.
 In 1973, while at the Child Development Unit, Dr. Brazelton published his Neonatal Behavioral Assessment Scale (NBAS), used worldwide in research and in clinical interventions to facilitate parent-infant interactions and understanding.
 In 1988, Dr. Brazelton became Clinical Professor Emeritus of Pediatrics at Harvard Medical School.
 The T. Berry Brazelton Chair for Pediatrics at Children’s Hospital Boston was established in 1992.
 Dr. Brazelton founded the Brazelton Touchpoints Center in 1996 to offer programs and services based on his pioneering model of child and family development.
 The Center was founded to shift the paradigm of care so that service delivery systems empower families to rediscover the intrinsic strengths they possess to nurture themselves and other members of their communities.

 Dr. Brazelton was President of the Society for Research in Child Development for the 1987–89 term.
 He was a founding member of the National Center for Clinical Infant Programs, which later became ZERO TO THREE, and was its president from 1988–91.
 His growing concern about the pressures and stresses that families face led to his frequent appearances before Congressional committees in support of parental medical leave bills and to his work to improve child-care access and quality for all working parents.
-In 1989, he was appointed by the U.S. Congress to the National Commission, where he advocated with vigor for materially deprived children.
+In 1989, he was appointed by the U.S. Congress to the National Commission on Children, where he advocated with vigor for materially deprived children.

 Over the years, Dr. Brazelton published more than 200 scientific papers and chapters, and 40 books, including classics such as Infants and Mothers: Individual Differences in Development (1969), Toddlers and Parents: A Declaration of Independence (1974), Doctor and Child (1976), On Becoming a Family (1981), What Every Baby Knows (1987), The Earliest Relationship (1990), Touchpoints: Your Child’s Emotional and Behavioral Development (1992), and Touchpoints: Three to Six (2001).